wtsi-hgi/lurge/README.md

 1. Clone the repository
 2. Enter MySQL database credentials in `report_config.py`
 3. If necessary, edit declarations in `reportmanager.sh` to point at the correct directories
-4. Create a Python3 virtual environment called `lurge_env` in the repo directory (make sure to install dependencies)
+4. If necessary, create a Python3 virtual environment and change `PY_ENV` in `reportmanager.sh` to point to it
 5. Run `reportmanager.sh`